Mariners overcome three-run homer turned single in win over Rangers

 Mitch Haniger’s shot in the seventh inning was changed after replay, but the Mariners prevailed behind a strong start from Felix Hernandez.

-Given the current state of the Mariners to start the season, having a three-run homer turned into an RBI single and a three-run lead dropped to just one run, seemed like a perfect recipe for yet another heartbreaking loss in what has been a frustrating April.
+Given the current state of the struggling Mariners, having a three-run homer turned into an RBI single and a three-run cushion reduced to just a one-run margin seemed like a perfect recipe for another soul-crushing loss in what has been a frustrating April.

-Instead, the Mariners persevered through the bad break and hung on for a win.
+Instead, the Mariners persevered through the bad break.

-Given a brilliant start from Felix Hernandez and the go-ahead homer turned to single from Mitch Haniger and a save from Edwin Diaz, Seattle picked up a 2-1 win over the Rangers on Friday night.
+Given a brilliant start from Felix Hernandez and the go-ahead homer turned single from Mitch Haniger and a save that wasn’t lacking for drama from Edwin Diaz, the Mariners picked up a much-needed 2-1 win over the Rangers on Friday night.

 Saturday